elastic/opentelemetry/docs/guided-onboarding.md

 # Collect logs and metrics using the guided onboarding
-The guided onboarding in Kibana or in a serverless Observability project walks you through collecting logs and metrics using the Elastic OTel Collector.
+The guided onboarding in Kibana or in a serverless Observability project walks you through collecting logs and metrics using the Elastic Distribution for OpenTelemetry Collector.
-For manual configuration, refer to [Manually configure the Elastic OTel Collector](manual-configuration.md).
+To configure the Elastic OTel Collector manually, refer to the [manual configuration](manual-configuration.md) docs.

 ## Before you begin
 The onboarding has the following requirements and limitations: